-In the best of worlds a family business would thrive for many generations, providing inspiration and revenue for decades to come.
+In the best of worlds, a family business would thrive for many generations, providing inspiration and revenue for decades to come.
 Reality, alas, is usually more somber.
-“Only 30 percent of family businesses survive into a second generation, and only 17 percent into a third,” says Kathyann Kessler Overbeke, principal of GPS: Generation Planning Strategies, Beachwood, Ohio.
+“Only 30 percent of family businesses survive into a second generation, and only 17 percent into a third,” said Kathyann Kessler Overbeke, principal of GPS: Generation Planning Strategies, Beachwood, Ohio.

 Worlds in Collision